Employment terms and conditions during maternity leave

 While you are on Statutory Maternity Leave your employment terms and conditions are protected.
-You keep your normal employment rights and benefits (excluding wages) throughout all of your Statutory Maternity Leave.
+You keep your normal employment rights and benefits (excluding wages) during your Statutory Maternity Leave.

 This might include any access to benefits you have as part of your employment contract, for example a company car or mobile phone.
-However, if the benefit is provided for business use, your employer may be able to suspend it.
+If the benefit is provided for business use, your employer may be able to suspend it.

 Pension contributions during Statutory Maternity Leave